-We invite all international students to closely follow the steps listed here before coming to study at Université Laval during the pandemic.
+Université Laval is pleased to support its students from abroad.
+We invite all international students to closely follow the steps listed here before coming to study at Université Laval.

 Before you plan your trip to Canada

 If you plan to travel with members of your family, make sure they also are eligible to come to Canada .
 They will need to have completed the necessary immigration procedures and meet the requirements for entering Canada.
 Find out if they can enter Canada and look at the entry requirements for children and teenagers who are travelling with someone who is fully vaccinated against COVID-19.

 First, familiarize yourself with the information on our vaccination, testing, and quarantine requirements for entering Canada page.
 Make sure you have all the documents you need to enter Canada as well as health and hospitalization insurance coverage for when you travel and when you arrive in Canada.

 To enter Canada, whether it is your first time entering Canada or you are a returning student, you must have these documents with you in your carry-on baggage (not in your checked baggage).
 In addition of the electronic versions of these documents on your phone or computer, we strongly recommend that you carry with you printed copies of all of them.

 Valid study permit or a letter of introduction from IRCC showing that you have been approved for a study permit, unless you are exempt (for example, you are on an exchange for only one semester).

 For U.S. citizens and permanent residents of the U.S., although you can apply for a study permit at a Canadian port of entry if you have been fully vaccinated against COVID-19 with vaccines recognized in Canada, it is recommended that you apply for a study permit online and that, when you arrive in Canada, you have on hand a letter of introduction from IRCC showing that you have been approved for a study permit.

 |CAQ||Valid Québec Certificate of Acceptance (CAQ), unless you have an exemption.|